 We must look carefully at our society’s deep hatred of fat on a personal, societal and political level.
 We must question ourselves as a society when we openly and loudly criticize 70% of our population.
-In a society in which it is socially acceptable to ridicule and complain about people who live in larger bodies, how could our children not develop eating disorders?
+In a society in which it is socially acceptable to ridicule and complain about people who live in larger bodies, our children are suffering from eating disorders at higher rates every year.

 Eating disorders are more than fear of fat